 If you write picture books and are looking for support opportunities, you may be interested in the AllStories programme, which will be accepting picture books next year.

 I’m also an illustrator, can I submit my illustrations?

+If you are submitting a graphic novel for children or young people, you will need to submit a synopsis and a few pages of a storyboard (text and illustration).

-No, we are sorry, but illustrations will not be accepted with your application.
+If you are submitting any other work for children or young people, we are sorry, but illustrations will not be accepted with your application.
 If you are an illustrator, we suggest the Pathways into Children’s Publishing programme.

 You might also be interested in Tŷ Newydd’s Writing and Illustrating for Children course.